Ionic Vue

 getWakewordEnabled()

-Use the getWakewordEnabled() method to check the state of the wake word for the Alan button.
+Use the getWakewordEnabled() method to check the state of the wake word for the Alan AI button.
 For details, see getWakewordEnabled().

 Client app